eyalroth/ScalaImplictsProposal/lens.md

 One complaint about implicits that might play a large role in the confusion surrounding them is the lack of visibility regarding the origin of an implicit in a given scope.

 Implicits are automatically applied whenever they are `import`ed into a scope.
-This "effect" may be regarded as a side-effect, as it is both unseen and doesn't exist for any other construct.
+This may be regarded as a side-effect, as it is both unseen and doesn't exist for any other construct.
 It may be confusing for newcomers who expect `import` to act as a name-resolution mechanic and nothing more.

-The aim of this part of the proposal is to better help developers identify the origins of implicits in their scope -- preferably by mere static analysis of the source code -- and to distinguish between name resolution and the appliance of implicit definitions.
+One of the aims of this part of the proposal is to better help developers identify the origins of implicits in their scope -- preferably by mere static analysis of the source code -- and to distinguish between name resolution and the appliance of implicit interpretations.

 ### The problem of ambiguity

-In programming, ambiguity arises whenever a compiler (or interpreter) cannot infer the meaning of a piece of code, because it has more than one valid interpretation.
+In programming, ambiguity arises whenever a compiler (or interpreter) cannot infer the meaning of a piece of code because it has more than one valid interpretation.

 Name collisions are one example of an ambiguity, and in Scala there are a few yet sufficient ways for dealing with them.
 Function overloading is another area where ambiguity might creep in, but it's usually easy to detect and resolve.